Standard of living in the United States: Current

-The median age of US homebuyers has increased in recent decades, for both first-time buyers (+9 years since 1981) and repeat buyers (+25 years), and all buyers overall (+26 years).
+The median age of US homebuyers has increased in recent decades, for both first-time buyers and repeat buyers.

 In 2006, median income was $43,318 per household ($26,000 per household member) with 42% of households having two income earners.
 Meanwhile, the median income of the average American age 25+ was roughly $32,000 ($39,000 if only counting those employed full-time between the ages of 25 and 64) in 2005.
 According to the CIA the gini index which measures income inequality (the higher the less equal the income distribution) was clocked at 41.5 in 2019, compared to 30.8 in the European Union and 31.7 in Germany.

 The US has... a per capita GDP [PPP] of $42,000...
 The [recent] onrush of technology largely explains the gradual development of a "two-tier labor market"...
 Since 1975, practically all the gains in household income have gone to the top 20% of households...
 The rise in GDP in 2004 and 2005 was undergirded by substantial gains in labor productivity...
 Long-term problems include inadequate investment in economic infrastructure, rapidly rising medical and pension costs of an aging population, sizable trade and budget deficits, and stagnation of family income in the lower economic groups.

 In 2014, median wealth in the United States was $44,900, which put the United States in 19th place, behind many other developed countries.
 In 2015, median wealth in the United States was $55,775.

 The United States has one of the widest rich-poor gaps of any high-income nation today, and that gap continues to grow.
 Some prominent economists have warned that the widening rich-poor gap in the U.S. population is a problem that could undermine and destabilize the country's economy and standard of living.
 In 2006, Alan Greenspan wrote that "The income gap between the rich and the rest of the US population has become so wide, and is growing so fast, that it might eventually threaten the stability of democratic capitalism itself".
 In 2013, George Friedman, the head of Stratfor, wrote that the middle class' standard of living was declining, and that "If we move to a system where half of the country is either stagnant or losing ground while the other half is surging, the social fabric of the United States is at risk, and with it the massive global power the United States has accumulated."

 Since 1971, the middle income was above 50% of the population in the U.S. In 2015, the middle class income was 49.9% of the population.
 The middle class continues to shrink and standard of living continues to decrease.